Eine Person sitzt an einem Holztisch und verwendet einen Laptop mit der ChatGPT-Seite im Browser.

 What exactly is ChatGPT?

-• in customer service
+• Respond to customer service inquiries automatically.

 How can ChatGPT help businesses?